 Only 17,000 podiatrists provide foot care to the burgeoning population of diabetics and elderly in the US.
 Foot care-trained LPNs/LVNs can lighten the load for podiatrists and physicians by assisting in med-surg care and increasing patient treatment numbers in the offices/clinics.

 Home Care Nurses

 Training in foot care is a very important in serving home-bound patients as no, or poor, foot care can cause ulcers and other serious infections.
 An LPN/LVN that is trained in foot care can legally perform routine foot care, such as nail trimming in this setting.
-This is important care for their patients.
+This program provides important information needed to provide care for their patients.

 Submit your review

 I really appreciated the information on wounds, wound care and the information I learned will help me while assessing patients.
 I will make sure I'm educating my patients so they can increase skills for self care